Clinical Governance Audit at Organisational Boundaries

 Establishing referral pathways, data sharing agreements, or sub-contracting arrangements.

-PE due diligence requirement
+Healthcare due diligence (M&A)

+Commercial Due Diligence (CDD) for healthcare acquisitions.
 Investors requiring governance assurance across portfolio boundaries before or after acquisition.

 ICS or provider collaboration